signalens/signalsdrpro/transform.md

+SignalSDR Pro can switch into different software-defined radio (SDR) modes, including USRP B210 and ADALM-PLUTO.
+This is possible because the device boots from an SD card and loads the appropriate FPGA bitstream, firmware, and configuration files for the selected mode.
+The sections below explain how to prepare the SD card and connect the device for each mode.

 ### Device setup
 - Jumper settings
-- Boot from SD card, turn into ADALM-PLUTO compatible mode or USRP B210 compatible mode
+- Boot from SD card, switch to ADALM-PLUTO compatible mode or USRP B210 compatible mode
 ![How to boot](https://github.com/signalens/signalsdrpro/blob/main/img/transform/boot_ins.png?raw=true)

 ### Connector layout